 Account number: 60709522

-Please download our Gift Aid and Standing Order Form and return it signed, to Brian Grumbridge.
+To set up a standing order manually, please download our Gift Aid and Standing Order Form and return it signed FAO Brian Grumbridge at the church office address below.